SabeloMkhwanzi/defilux/EthGlobaSnapshort.md

 In this hackathon, I'm be contributing to by building a Defi tooling DApp that provides price quotes for swaps, bridges, and token transfers, by using the products and tools that have been developed by sponsors in this hackathon:

+Building a Project themed to HackedMoney using the tools provided by the sponsor

 Here's our team's second check-in!

 **Name**: DEFILUX